-Students can only apply for housing assistance benefits, if they are not/no longer entitled to BAföG benefits.
-This can be the case if:
+Students can apply for housing allowance if they are not entitled to Bafög.
+This is the case, for example, if

-The maximum funding period has been exceeded and the requirements for further support or graduation support specified in the BAföG cannot be met
+- the maximum period of support has been exceeded and the prerequisites for further support or graduation support according to BAföG are not met;

-The age limit for educational grants has been exceeded.
+- the age limit for educational support has been exceeded.

-Please note: The housing allowance is a social benefit.
-Foreign students with a stay according to §16b AufenthG may endanger your stay by applying for housing benefit!
-Please seek advice in advance or consult the aliens department.
+Attention: housing allowance is a social benefit.
+Foreign students with a residence permit according to §16b AufenthG may endanger their residence by applying for housing allowance!
+Please seek advice in advance or consult with the Foreigners' Registration Office.